Edward Said National Conservatory of Music: Branches

-There are five branches of the ESNCM, located in Jerusalem, Ramallah, Bethlehem, Nablus and Gaza City (inaugurated in 2012), with over 1,000 students altogether.
+There are five branches of the ESNCM, located in East Jerusalem, Ramallah, Bethlehem, Nablus and Gaza City (inaugurated in 2012), with over 1,000 students altogether.
 Each Branch has its own academic director and administrative manager who handle the day-to-day running of their schools.
 This setup makes room for the future opening of new branches on one hand, and on the other hand, it guarantees the same level of education and services to the students and community in whichever city the ESNCM has or opens a branch.

+The buildings and equipment of the Gazan antenna were completely destroyed by Israeli bombs during the war in Gaza that began in 2023.
+Classes are now held in refugee camp tents.
+Music teachers of the Institute found Gaza Birds Singing, a musical group made up of displaced Palestinian children.
+In 2026, they release The Drone Song, performed to the buzz of Israeli military drones overhead and that become viral.